wubw/BinweiBlog/2018/cryptography_introduction.rst

 * Key sharing
 * More damage if compromised

-A new variant designed called Triple DES
+A new variant designed called Triple DES.
-A simple way to increase key size without redesigning a new cipher Many former DES users now use Triple DES
+A simple way to increase key size without redesigning a new cipher.
+Many former DES users now use Triple DES.
-Triple DES involved applying DES three times with 2 or 3 different keys Triple DES was regarded as adequately secure, although it is quite slow
+Triple DES involved applying DES three times with 2 or 3 different keys.
+Triple DES was regarded as adequately secure, although it is quite slow.

 .. image:: images/triple_des.jpg